-The internal control system is designed to provide reasonable, but not absolute, assurance.
+The risk management and internal control system is designed to provide reasonable, but not absolute, assurance.
 The system aims to eliminate, or otherwise manage, risks of failure in achieving the Company's objectives.

-The Board, through the Audit Committee, conducted a review of the effectiveness of the internal control system of the Group, including the adequacy of resources, qualifications and experience of staff of the Company's accounting and financial reporting function.
-The Audit Committee oversees the internal control system of the Group and communicates any material issues to the Board.
+The Board, through the Audit Committee, conducted an annual review of the internal audit charter on the effectiveness of the risk management and internal control system of the Group for the year ended 31 December 2022, including the adequacy of resources, qualifications and experience of staff of the Company's accounting and financial reporting function.
+The Audit Committee oversees the risk management and internal control system of the Group and communicates any material issues to the Board.